The Befriending Service funded by The Big Lottery aims to provide support and friendship for those living on their own or in isolation.

 This project was developed to address the need of the socially isolated by providing a befriending service across the Epping Forest District to the elderly aged 65 years or over and their carers and includes short respite for carers whilst social clubs operate.

 Currently clubs are run three times a week:

-As well as offering weekly social clubs, Voluntary Action Epping Forest Befriending offers monthly luncheon clubs and day trips out which include visits to the theatre, boat rides and much more.
+As well as offering weekly social clubs, Voluntary Action Epping Forest Befriending offers fortnightly day trips out which include visits to the theatre, boat rides and much more.
 These outings provide much needed stimulation to many whilst reducing their social/rural isolation improving quality of life and if required, we can provide transport to these clubs.

 In addition to the weekly social clubs and day trips we offer a volunteer home visit befriending service which provides a ‘friend’ who will be able to offer companionship by forming a trusting and supportive relationship offering a smile, a listening ear, links to other services and regular visits to the client’s home.

 All project volunteers are carefully screened and trained.
 Personal information is kept strictly confidential.

 For further information about these clubs or volunteering for them please contact

 ‘As you know Peter passed away recently and I wanted to take this opportunity to let you know what being a member of the club meant and brought to his life.
 He was suffering from a number of health conditions which led him to become isolated and de-motivated.
 Once at the club his whole persona changed.
 His face lit up and the twinkle returned to his eyes.
 Significantly his memory improved too.
 Sincere gratitude to you and your team for all your hard work’